CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 <!-- pyml disable MD046 -->
 === "&nbsp; Windows and &nbsp; MacOS"

-    For Windows and macOS, you will need to install **Docker Desktop**.
+    For Windows and MacOS, you will need to install **Docker Desktop**.
 Follow the official installation instructions for your operating system:

     - [Windows ](https://docs.docker.com/desktop/install/windows-install/)